Furano Restaurants & Bars

 The town of Furano has the best range of restaurants, many of which are Japanese and provide a taste of the “real Japan”.
 Don’t despair if you’re not fluent in Japanese.
 Most of the Furano restaurants have English menus or picture menus or there’s always google translate/lens.
 Most of the Furano restaurants have Japanese fare on offer.
 You can take your pick from a diverse range of food including sushi, noodle bars, izakaya snacks, Mongolian BBQs and curries.

 The main street of Furano is perpendicular from the station, but it doesn’t have a high concentration of restaurants.
-Rather, the downtown Furano restaurants are spread around the streets and laneways, so you may need to do a bit of exploration.
+Rather, the downtown Furano restaurants are spread around the streets and laneways so you may need to do a bit of exploration,although many of the restaurants are popular and require a booking.

 Kumagera is located close to the station.
-This Furano restaurant has an English menu and some of the staff speak English.
-It serves up a range of dishes including curry, appetizers, deer and bear!
+This Furano restaurant has an extensive menu.
+Fare includes curry, appetizers, deer and bear!
 Luckily there’s no Furano fox on the menu considering it specialises in local cuisine.

-One gorgeous restaurant is Robarta in Suzuran Dori (a little alley in town with various cute izakayas).
+One gorgeous restaurant is Robarta in Suzuran Dori which is a little alley in town with various cute izakayas.
 The décor is delightfully traditionally as are the staff who don’t speak English and there are no English menus.
-They heat up your atsukan (warm sake) on the fire in a kettle in the middle of the room (robarta style), and the owner even adds up your bill on an abacus – this is a major step back in time!
+They heat up your atsukan (warm sake) on the fire in a kettle in the middle of the room robarta style, and the owner even adds up your bill on an abacus – this is a major step back in time!

 Fuku Zushi is located close to the train station.
 This simple sushi restaurant has an English menu and some staff speak a little English.
 The sushi is nice enough but the sushi pieces are so big that it’s hard to pick them up with your chopsticks, let alone get them in your mouth!